 Our favorite popcorn toppings

-- Toasted coconut flakes & dark chocolate: While not the healthiest option, a drizzle of dark chocolate and a handful of coconut flakes is arguably one of the best ways to enjoy this stovetop popcorn.
-Add the chocolate just before serving the popcorn so it’s still melted when you dig in.
+- Toasted coconut flakes & dark chocolate: A drizzle of dark chocolate and a handful of coconut flakes is arguably one of the best ways to enjoy this stovetop popcorn.
+Add the chocolate just before serving so it’s still melted when you dig in.

 How to store popcorn